• Skip to main content

 Homemade Circuit Projects

-You are here: Home / Audio and Amplifier Projects / 100 Watt Amplifier Circuit using LM12 IC
+You are here: Home / Audio and Amplifier Projects / 100 Watt Amplifier Circuit Diagram using LM12 IC

-100 Watt Amplifier Circuit using LM12 IC
+100 Watt Amplifier Circuit Diagram using LM12 IC

-Last Updated on June 20, 2023 by Swagatam Leave a Comment
+Last Updated on January 17, 2025 by Swagatam Leave a Comment

 Circuit Description

-The circuit diagram shown below corresponds to an application note from the manufacturer.
 The LM12 IC is a power operational amplifier, and as such, it can be wired as a 100 watt amplifier, integrator, or oscillator.
-For this application note, it is wired as a non-inverting amplifier with a gain of Av=1+R3/R2=16.

 If you want to increase the gain, simply increase the value of R3 while keeping the product R3xC6 constant.
 In fact, R3 and C6 define the high cut-off frequency.